openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.0.1 =
+We fixed syntax error.

+= V4.0.0 =
+We updated all functionality for wordpress 3.9.1.
+The French language file is updated.
+The Ukrainian language is updated in the plugin.

+= V3.9.9 =
+We updated all functionality for wordpress 3.8.2.

+= V3.9.8 =
+We fixed error related to custom plugins folder.

+= V3.9.7 =
+Plugin optimization is done.
+The French language file is updated.

+= V3.9.6 =
+Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+We fixed displaying captcha in contact form.

+= V3.9.5 =
+We updated all functionality for wordpress 3.8.1.
+Changed filter for captcha in the login form.

 = V3.9.4 =
 BWS plugins section is updated.